isso-comments/isso/docs/docs/configuration/server.rst

     subject_user = Re: New comment posted on {title}

 subject_admin
     specify the subject format of the notification email sent to the admin.

     Default: `{title}`

     Available variables:

+    {title}
-    `{title}`: The title of the isso thread.
+        The title of the isso thread.

+    {replier}
-    `{replier}`: The name of the author of the comment.
+        The name of the author of the comment.
 If the author has no name, it will fallback to the term "Anonymous".

 subject_user
     specify the subject format of the notification email sent to the subscribed commenter.
+If it is set to two values, then the first one will be used when `{repliee}`'s comment is not the `{receiver}`'s original one, the second one will be used otherwise.

-    Default: `Re: New comment posted on {title}` Available variables:
+    Default: `Re: New comment posted on {title}`

+    Available variables:

+    {title}
-    `{title}`: The title of the isso thread.
+        The title of the isso thread.

+    {replier}
-    `{replier}`: The name of the author of the comment.
+        The name of the author of the comment.
 If the author has no name, it will fallback to the term "Anonymous".

+    {repliee}
-    `{repliee}`: The author whose comment is replied to.
+        The author whose comment is replied to.
 If the author has no name, it will fallback to the term "Anonymous".

+    {receiver}
-    `{receiver}`: The receiver of the email.
+        The receiver of the email.
-    If it is set to two values, then the first one will be used when `{repliee}`'s comment is not the `{receiver}`'s original one, the second one will be used otherwise.

 Guard
 -----